nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ##### Listing all persons : `list person`

-Shows a list of all persons in the address book.
+You can view a list of all persons in the address book.

 **Format**: `list person`